Why 3.3V?

 On April 15, a gunman tried to annihilate a subway car full of passengers.
 On May 24th, Daniel Enrique was shot dead while riding the Q train.
 At 4:30 Pm ,On June 6, a woman was pushed to the tracks.
 And countless other slashings, muggings and attacks have taken place.

-For New Yorkers riding the Subway is not an option.
+For New Yorkers, riding the Subway is not an option.
 Most don’t have the luxury to telework.
 Most can’t afford to drive to work.
 And calling the daily Uber is just not realistic.

 The Irony

-June 7th, 6:30 am – the tranquility of the F train.
+June 7th, 6:30 am – the tranquility of the morning F train.

 It’s moments like this that only New Yorkers can appreciate.